 We believe unfamiliar or challenging experiences are great learning opportunities.
 Students are encouraged to participate to the greatest extent they feel safe to do so – “challenge by choice”.
 If your school will be at the climbing course, this “challenge” may range from simply helping with the belay team, to climbing to the very top.
 See our video for more vimeo.com/44688942.

 What is the cancellation policy?

 Trip fees are due by April 30th.
-If the school has opted-in to the cancellation insurance program, students may receive a full refund of the University’s trip fees up to their travel date, less $7 per night.
+If the school has opted-in to the cancellation insurance program, students may receive a full refund of the University’s trip fees up to their travel date, less $15 for the trip.
 Cancellation of other fees charged by the school may vary.

 Is technology allowed?